Design-Computing/Design-Computing.github.io/md/week1.md

     That will pop up a section at the bottom of the screen.
 We'll call that your _terminal_.

+    **Note**: when I say [key]+[other key] I mean to press both of those keys.
+Like to copy [ctrl]+[c].

 1. Your prompt should say something like:

     `C:\Users\ben>` except where mine says `ben` yours will say something else, maybe it'll be your name, maybe it'll be something boring?

     Whatever it is, now we need to write some magic spells. 🧙‍♂️

 1. Getting your content
    1. Make sure you're in a good place.
 If you're in Windows you'll be in your user `C:\Users\ben>`, if you're on a mac it might look like this: `MacBook-Pro:~ ben$` but, you know, check.

    1. Type `mkdir 1161` &larr; This **m**a**k**es a new **dir**ectory called _1161_

    1. Then `cd 1161` &larr; This **c**hanges the **d**irectory to _1161_

-   1. Then `git clone https://github.com/Design-Computing/CODE1161-2019 course` This pulls down the course repository
+   1. Then `git clone https://github.com/Design-Computing/course.git` This pulls down the course repository.
+Typing this is going to suck, so go [here](https://github.com/Design-Computing/course) and use the green button.

 1. Clone

    1. Go to [https://github.com/Design-Computing/me](https://github.com/Design-Computing/me) and [fork](https://help.github.com/en/articles/fork-a-repo) yourself a copy of the _me_ repo.

+      🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥

       **TIME OUT:** I make a lot of fuss about this in the lecture, but every year lots of people get stuck here.
 You _need_ to clone _your_ fork of the `me` repo, not the Design-Computing version.
 Be extra careful when you're doing this step.
 It'll pay off in the long term.
 I promise.

+      In previous years I've done a bunch of magic to fix your upstream, but I'm just going to burn it to the ground and start you again this year, so make sure you do this right this or you'll need to redo work.

+      🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥

    1. Then, back in the terminal `git clone https://github.com/`_your name_`/me.git` We talked about it in the presentation.
+Again, don't type this, use the green button

    1. Now type `dir` you should get something that looks like:

       ```